Chinese airlines caught in forex crosswinds as Beijing eases grip on yuan

 The yuan has gained some 30 percent against the dollar since 2005 as China slowly loosens its grip on the currency.
 In recent weeks, however, Beijing allowed the yuan to slide sharply to punish speculators, adding more volatility in the market.

-With the end of the yuan's consistent appreciation against the dollar, carriers including Air China Ltd (601111.SS), China Southern Airlines Co Ltd (600029.SS) and China Eastern Airlines Corp Ltd (600115.SS) will be challenged on two fronts - operating costs and foreign currency-denominated debts.
+With the end of the yuan's consistent appreciation against the dollar, carriers including Air China Ltd, China Southern Airlines Co Ltd and China Eastern Airlines Corp Ltd will be challenged on two fronts - operating costs and foreign currency-denominated debts.

 "Currency risk was hardly an issue for Chinese airlines before, as they've always ended up with foreign exchange gains," said Wang Xiaohua, a senior consultant with Xiamen, China-based Kent Ridge Consulting Co Ltd. "They'll have to be more skilful in currency hedging now that the yuan can go both ways."